abrarzahin/abrarzahin.github.io/about.md

 ### About the Author

 My name is Abrar Zahin.
 I'm a Student at Queens college and I've been doing web development for 1 year.
 I love what I do and hope you find this blog and course useful.
 If you see me out at a conference or event please say hello.
-My favorite form of communication is linkedin,[@abrarzahin](https://www.linkedin.com/in/abrar-zahin-995648152/ "my Linkedin profile").
+My favorite form of communication is linkedin, feel free to connect [@abrarzahin](https://www.linkedin.com/in/abrar-zahin-995648152/ "my Linkedin profile").
 I have some cool [projects](/projects) you might want to check out.
 And also can checkout the codes in my github profile [@github.com/abrarzahin](https://github.com/abrarzahin "my github profile") .